Grand Duke Konstantin Konstantinovich of Russia: Early life

-From his early childhood KR was more interested in letters, art, and music than in the military upbringing required for Romanov boys.
+From his early childhood Konstantin Konstantinovich was more interested in letters, art, and music than in the military upbringing required for Romanov boys.
 Nevertheless, the Grand Duke was sent to serve in the Imperial Russian Navy.
-KR was unsatisfied, and left the navy to join the elite Izmailovsky Regiment of the Imperial Guard, where he served with distinction.
+Konstantin Konstantinovich was unsatisfied, and left the navy to join the elite Izmailovsky Regiment of the Imperial Guard, where he served with distinction.

 Public life

-KR was both a patron of Russian art and an artist in his own right.
+Konstantin Konstantinovich was both a patron of Russian art and an artist in his own right.
 A talented pianist, the Grand Duke was Chairman of the Russian Musical Society, and counted Tchaikovsky among his closest friends.
-But KR was first and foremost a man of letters.
+But Konstantin Konstantinovich was first and foremost a man of letters.
 He founded several Russian literary societies.
-He translated foreign works (including Schiller and Goethe) into Russian, and was particularly proud of his Russian translation of Hamlet.
-An accomplished poet and playwright, KR also took great interest in the direction of his plays.
+He translated foreign works (including Schiller and Goethe) into Russian, and was particularly proud of his Russian translation of Hamlet, which received its premiere on 26 February 1900 in the theatre of the Hermitage Palace.
+An accomplished poet and playwright, Konstantin Konstantinovich also took great interest in the direction of his plays.
 The Grand Duke actually appeared in his last play, "King of Judea," playing the role of Joseph of Arimathea.
+He wrote under the pen name "K.R.", initials of his given name and family name, Konstantin Romanov.

 The Grand Duke's artistic slavophilism and devotion to duty endeared him to both Alexander III and Nicholas II.
-The former appointed KR as President of the Russian Academy of Sciences, and later as Chief of All Military Colleges.
+The former appointed Konstantin Konstantinovich as President of the Russian Academy of Sciences, and later as Chief of All Military Colleges.
 He was also made an honorary member of the Royal Swedish Academy of Sciences in 1902, with reference to his chairmanship of a Swedish-Russian surveying commission.

-KR and his wife were among the relatively few Romanovs on intimate terms with Nicholas II and the Empress Alexandra, who found KR's devotion to his family a welcome respite from the playboy lifestyle of many of the other Grand Dukes.
+Konstantin Konstantinovich and his spouse were among the relatively few Romanovs on intimate terms with Nicholas II and the Empress Alexandra, who found Konstantin Konstantinovich's devotion to his family a welcome respite from the playboy lifestyle of many of the other Grand Dukes.

-He was also a close friend of the Grand Duchess Elizabeth and wrote a poem about her expressing his admiration when she first came to Russia to be married.
+He was also a close friend of the Grand Duchess Elizabeth Fyodorovna and wrote a poem about her expressing his admiration when she first came to Russia to be married.
 He was also one of the few members of the Imperial Family to go to Moscow to attend the funeral of Elizabeth's husband, Grand Duke Sergei Alexandrovich, who was killed by a terrorist's bomb.

 Marriage and family

-KR married in 1884 in St Petersburg Princess Elisabeth of Saxe-Altenburg, his second cousin.
+Konstantin Konstantinovich married in 1884 in St Petersburg Princess Elisabeth of Saxe-Altenburg, his second cousin.
 Upon her marriage, Elisabeth became the Grand Duchess Elizaveta Mavrikievna.
 She was known within the family as "Mavra."
-KR was, by all accounts, devoted to his wife and children, and a loving father.
-He and his family made their home at Pavlovsk, a suburban palace of St. Petersburg, and a favorite residence of KR's great-grandfather, the Emperor Paul I.
+Konstantin Konstantinovich was, by all accounts, devoted to his wife and children, and a loving father.
+He and his family made their home at Pavlovsk Palace, a suburban palace of St. Petersburg, and a favorite residence of Konstantin Konstantinovich's great-grandfather, the Emperor Paul I.

 The couple would have a total of nine children: